openwallet-foundation/tac/docs/governance/elections.md

 ### TAC "At Large" Representative Vacancy
 Should a TAC "at large" representative seat become vacant, the vacancy will be filled at the next indicative election, by electing a person for a full new term, not by serving out the vacant term.

-!!! info
+!!! note "Reasoning"
-    The reason that the TAC "at large" vacancy is not filled immediately is that the charter does not specify a lower limit for TAC "at large" representatives; it only specifies an upper limit.
+    A TAC "at large" vacancy is not filled immediately because the charter does not specify a lower limit for TAC "at large" representatives; it only specifies an upper limit.